Any strongly controllable group system or group shift or any linear block code is a linear system whose input is a generator group

-10. Since each representative in (\ref{blkuttf1}) determines a \gvec, we can use (\ref{blkuttf2}) to study the additive structure of a block group system $C_b$ in terms of its \gvecs.
-Theorem \ref{thm93} shows there is a homomorphism from the block group system $C_b$ to the trellis product of any groups in (\ref{blkuttf2}).

-11. If any trellis product of groups in (\ref{blkuttf2}) is a subgroup of another trellis product of groups in (\ref{blkuttf2}), the projection map from the later to the former defines a homomorphism.
-This is an application of Theorem \ref{thm52ax}.
+11. If any trellis product of groups in (\ref{blkuttf2}) is a subgroup of another trellis product of groups in (\ref{blkuttf2}), the projection map from the latter to the former defines a homomorphism.
+This is an application of Theorem \ref{homo6}.

 The results in this example are not surprising; they are merely an extension to a block group system of what happens for a single group.
-For a single group, the set of highest order \creps\ forms a group.
-Next the set of all pairs of a highest order and second highest order \crep\ forms a group, and so on.
-In the block group system, the set of longest \gvecs\ forms a group.
-There are two sets of second longest \gvecs, those starting at time $t$ and those starting at time $t+1$.
-The set of all pairs of a longest \gvec\ with a second longest \gvec\ starting at time $t$ forms a group.
-Also the set of all pairs of a longest \gvec\ with a second longest \gvec\ starting at time $t+1$ forms a group.
-The trellis product of these two groups also forms a group, the group of all pairs of a longest and second longest \gvec.
-The intersection of these two groups is also a group, the group of longest \gvecs.
+For a single group, the set of cosets of highest order \creps\ in a \crepc\ forms a quotient group.
+Next the set of cosets of all pairs of a highest order and second highest order \crep\ forms a quotient group, and so on.
+In the block group system, the set of \glabs\ of longest span generators forms an elementary group.
+There are two sets of second longest span generators, those starting at time $t$ and those starting at time $t+1$.
+The set of all pairs of \glabs\ of a longest span generator with a second longest span generator starting at time $t$ forms an elementary group.
+Also the set of all pairs of \glabs\ of a longest span generator with a second longest span generator starting at time $t+1$ forms an elementary group.
+The trellis product of these two groups also forms a group, the group of all pairs of \glabs\ of a longest and second longest span generator.
+The intersection of these two groups is also a group, the elementary group of \glabs\ of longest span generators.
 And so on.
-The groups in Table \ref{pgrp1}, Table \ref{pgrp2}, and (\ref{blkuttf2}) give a simple and direct explanation of the group structure of a block group system in terms of its \gvecs. \end{ex1}
+The groups in Table \ref{pgrp1}, Table \ref{pgrp2}, and (\ref{blkuttf2}) give a simple and direct explanation of the group structure of a block group system in terms of its \glabs\ and then by inference generators. \end{ex}

+We now give an example to show that Theorem \ref{homo9} holds for the binary $(8,4,4)$ extended Hamming code or first order Reed-Muller code.
+This homomorphism gives information about the structure of the block code.